simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-password-security-guidelines-to-follow/index.en.md

 #### Best Practices for Updating Passwords

 When updating your password, ensure that it's **different from previous passwords** and that it follows the guidelines for creating a **strong password**.
 A strong password should be at least eight characters long and include a mix of uppercase and lowercase letters, numbers, and symbols.
-Avoid using common words or phrases, such as "password" or "123456", as they are easy to guess.
+Avoid using common words or phrases, such as "password" or "123456", as they're easy to guess.

 It's especially crucial to use **different passwords for each account**.
 If you use the same password for multiple accounts, a hacker who gains access to one account can easily access all your other accounts.